Purpose of GED Testing Program

 5. Language Arts- Reading

-This part of the GED test lasts for 65 minutes and the test taker is to answer 40 questions.
+This part lasts for 65 minutes and the test taker is to answer 40 questions.
 The test takers are tested by presenting them with 75% literary text and 25% non-fictional text.
 The test takers are to read the content provided to them and answer the multiple choice questions that are directed accordingly.
 It primarily tests the test taker's ability to comprehend and interpret information that is provided to him.

 Terms and Conditions